Esri/arcgis-rest-js/docs/src/guides/index.md

 # Get Started

-ArcGIS REST JS is capable of being deployed with variety of JavaScript projects and build tools, including:
+ArcGIS REST JS can be deployed with variety of build tools, including:

 * [From a CDN](./from-a-cdn/) (Coming soon)
 * [Babel + WebPack](./babel-and-webpack/) (Coming soon)